JeidiPadron/TFM_Attendance_System_with_Blockchain/README.md

-# TFM_Attendance_System_with_Blockchain
-Thesis Project
-# README.MD
+# TFM Attendance System with Blockchain

-Here you will find the code to implemet Biometric Work Attendance Management and Logging with a Blockchain System, as a part of my Thesis for MSc in Internet of Things
+Here you will find the code to implemet Biometric Work Attendance Management and Logging with a Blockchain System, as a part of my Thesis Project for MSc in Internet of Things

 ## Content
-This project consists on the development of an end-to-end prototype for generating , collecting, storing, and getting reports about employee attendance time, using a decentralized app executed on web browser, peer-to-peer InterPlanetary File System (IPFS), and smart contracts from Ethereum blockchain.
+This project consists on the development of an end-to-end prototype for generating , collecting, storing, and getting reports about employee attendance time, using a decentralized app (DApp) executed on web browser, peer-to-peer InterPlanetary File System (IPFS), and smart contracts from Ethereum blockchain.

 ## List of Material